James McCusker (banker): Philanthropy

 In the following years, the family company Martindale Pty Ltd, of which James and his son Malcolm were co-directors, engaged in a range of philanthropic projects.

 The Sir James McCusker Training Foundation was established in 1990, providing support and training for carers of Alzheimer's disease sufferers, via the McCusker Foundation for Alzheimer's Research and facilities for the accommodation and care of sufferers (Lady McCusker Home).

 Martindale was also a major financial supporter of the Lions Eye Institute, Glaucoma Research Institute, the WA Urological Research Centre, the WA Institute of Medical Research, the Cerebral Palsy Foundation, the Country Medical Foundation, Workskill Australia Foundation (WA Division), Paraplegic Association of WA and Birthright (WA branch).

 Apart from its philanthropic activities, Martindale engaged in land development, agriculture and grazing.
 Its major land developments were the establishment of new Perth subdivisions: Beaumaris (in Iluka, where there is a public park, the "Sir James McCusker Park"), Secret Harbour, and The Avenues, Cannington.
 It acquired and operated a sheep station, Boolardy on the Murchison River, and Landor, a cattle station on the Gascoyne River.
 It also had agricultural interests (cereal crops, cattle and sheep) in the Dandaragan, Calingiri and Victoria Plains districts, totally approximately 10,000 hectares.
 McCusker, who took a keen interest in farming, was made a life member of the Royal Agricultural Society.

-With a view to "putting something back" into the agricultural industry, James and Malcolm also established the Martindale Research Project, in conjunction with the UWA Faculty of Agricultural Science and the WA Department of Agriculture and Food.
+With a view to "putting something back" into the agricultural industry, James and Malcolm also established the Martindale Research Project, in conjunction with the University of Western Australia Faculty of Agricultural Science and the Department of Agriculture and Food.
 It was the largest agricultural research project of its nature in Australia.
 Martindale was a state winner of the Landcare Awards for its work in restoring and rendering productive badly degraded sandplain lands.
 The methods and results of the research project were made freely available to the public, through field days and publications.

 Family life

 In 1935 he married Mary Martindale Whyle.
 They had three children, and six grandchildren.
-McCusker's oldest child Malcolm continued his father's dedication to philanthropy and also became Governor of Western Australia.
+McCusker's oldest child Malcolm continued his father's dedication to philanthropy and became Governor of Western Australia.
 James's wife died in early 1995, and he died on 30 September in the same year.